MiamiOH-CSE274/04_Linked_List_Lab/README.md

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?

+To understand the implementation of linkedList, we need to understand what goes where, what section of the memory, what is the scope of variables, what goes to stack section of memory and what goes to heap section of memory.